ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ### Security controls provided by the CloudSystem

 * The CloudSystem provides a framework for identity and access management for Azure and Office 365 resources.
+* The CloudSystem includes automation to disable inactive accounts after 45 days.
+* The CloudSystem leverages Azure AD Privileged Identity Management (PIM) to provide Just-in-time administration.
+* Changes to privileged accounts and groups are logged in the Azure AD Audit Log.
+* Intune configures an AppLocker blacklist to prevent administrators from launching web browsers and email clients.
+* Azure AD logs are forwarded to a Log Analytics workspace for long-term secure retention.
 * The CloudSystem provides emergency access or ‘break-glass’ accounts to be used in emergency situations to restore access to an environment or tenant.
 * The CloudSystem provides Microsoft Cloud App Security (MCAS) policy monitoring to monitor the activity of the break-glass accounts.

 ### Residual controls to be addressed by the Agency

 * The Agency is responsible for ensuring that personnel undergo pre-employment checks and hold the appropriate level of security clearance, as well as providing cyber security awareness training to staff and contractors.
-* The Agency is responsible establishing processes for the creation, maintenance and remediation of counts created within the system in accordance with the controls within the annex.
+* The Agency is responsible establishing processes for the creation, maintenance and decommissioning of accounts created within the system in accordance with the controls within the annex.
+* The Agency is responsible for documenting and testing emergency access procedures.

 ## Communications infrastructure